sonic-net/sonic-mgmt/docs/testplan/Smartswitch-test-plan.md

 ### 1.18 Check DPU status and pcie Link after kernel panic on Switch

 #### Steps

-   * Use `nohup bash -c "sleep 5 && echo c > /proc/sysrq-trigger" &`
+* Use command on Switch: `nohup bash -c "sleep 5 && echo c > /proc/sysrq-trigger" &`
-   * Use `show chassis modules status` to check status of the DPUs.
+* Use command on Switch: `show chassis modules status` to check status of the DPUs.
-   * Use `config chassis module startup <DPU_NUMBER>` to power on the DPUs.
+* Use command on Switch: `config chassis module startup <DPU_NUMBER>` to power on the DPUs.
-   * Use `show chassis modules status` to check status of the DPUs.
+* Use command on Switch: `show chassis modules status` to check status of the DPUs.
 * Append to the existing test case: https://github.com/sonic-net/sonic-mgmt/blob/master/tests/platform_tests/test_kdump.py

 #### Verify in
  * Switch